History of God’s Storehouse

 Today the original discussion of a few concerned local clergy has mushroomed into a full-blown community effort.
 More than a hundred local congregations and numerous civic groups, as well as schools, businesses, and individuals give their time and money to support God’s Storehouse.

 Over the years God’s Storehouse continued to see a dramatic increase in the demand for services and once again our ministry began to outgrow its space.
 In February of 2010 God’s Storehouse purchased the old Danville Chrysler building at 750 Memorial Drive.
-In order to retire the debt on the renovations to the Memorial Drive building the Storehouse needs to raise an additional $375,000.00.
+In order to retire the debt on the renovations to the Memorial Drive building the Storehouse needed to raise an additional $375,000.00.
+As of April 2016, the debt on the new building has been retired.

 The new location is a 16,000 sq. ft. level structure.
 The increase in space has streamlined the process of serving clients.
 The layout provides more privacy for new client intake and a separate waiting area.
 In addition, a completely separate food distribution area reduces congestion.